 Key/Visual Art's' works include:

-- CLANNAD (adapted into CLANNAD and CLANNAD ~after story~, as well as a movie, manga, and 2 Alternate Universe bonus episodes following the Tomoyo and Kyou routes)
+- CLANNAD (Adapted into CLANNAD and CLANNAD ~after story~, as well as a movie, manga, and 2 Alternate Universe bonus episodes following Tomoyo and Kyou's routes.)

-- Tomoyo after: It's a Wonderful Life (adapted into the manga CLANNAD ~ Tomoyo After: Dear Shining Memories)
+- Tomoyo after: It's a Wonderful Life (Adapted into a manga called CLANNAD ~ Tomoyo After: Dear Shining Memories.)

 - Planetarian ~the reverie of a little planet~

-- Rewrite: Harvest festa (a Fan Disc set after the events of the first game.
-Kind of like the After games, but each girl has a story instead of a focus on just one.)
+- Rewrite: Harvest Festa (A Fan Disc set after the events of the first game.
+Similar to Tomoyo After, but each girl has a story instead of the game focusing on just one.)

 Tactics' works with the original team include: